Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: Results

 Nevertheless, this process is not one-dimensional: there are also death events in $\Lambda_\alpha(\tau)$ and $\Lambda_{[N]}(\tau) \setminus \Lambda_\alpha(\tau)$, as well as learning events from parents outside $\Lambda_N(\tau)$, by which either of the two sets increases or decreases individually (these types of events are responsible for the fluctuations around the metastable state).

-All this carries over to the traits and explains the stationary behaviour observed in Section~\ref{sec:distribution}.
-In the subcritical case, the ancestry of all individuals dies out quickly without much of a chance to coalesce, so they only acquire few traits in a more or less independent way; as a consequence, $C_1$ and $C_N$ both remain small with little dependence between them.
+All this explains the stationary behaviour illustrated in Figure~\ref{fig:heatmapLandC}.
+In the subcritical case, the ancestries of all individuals die out quickly without much of a chance to merge, so most of them remain short and more or less independent.
 This changes in the supercritical case.
-If the ancestry of a given individual dies out quickly, it will again acquire no or only a few traits; but if it has old ancestors, it will accumulate numerous traits.
-Moreover, due to (relatively fast) coalescence, the set of old ancestors, and thus the set of traits, is largely shared with the entire population.
-This explains the bimodal behaviour, that is, $L_1$ and $C_1$ are either very small or close to $L_N$ and $C_N$, respectively.
-Put differently, cultural traits that are old but not too old to have gone extinct are carried by all knowledgeable individuals.
+If the ancestry of a given individual dies out quickly, it will again remain short and independent of $L_N$; this corresponds to the concentration of points close to the horizontal axis in the corresponding heat map.
+But if the number of ancestors moves to the metastable state, it will stay there for a long time, so the individual has old ancestors.
+Moreover, due to (relatively fast) merging, the set of old ancestors, and thus the set of traits, is largely shared with the entire population.
+This corresponds to the cloud of points close to the diagonal.
+As a consequence, cultural traits that are old but not too old to have gone extinct are carried by all knowledgeable individuals.
 So, for old traits that still exist in a population, there are two main types of individuals: those who know none of them and those who know all of them.
 Altogether, the trait diversity between individuals is low.

+Let us mention that a fast merging of ancestral sets similar to that observed above was described, and actually proved, for the minimal-load ASGs in a model of Muller's ratchet with tournament selection \cite[Sec.~7]{GCSmadiWakolbinger23}.
+Like the ALG, the minimal-load ASG experiences branching and pruning events; but it additionally has coalescence events, which are crucial for the proof, so the latter does not carry over to our situation.